Personal Responsibility Education Program Innovative Strategies Fact Sheet

 - fact sheet

-Through the Personal Responsibility Education Program Innovative Strategies (PREIS), FYSB supports research and demonstration projects that implement innovative strategies for preventing pregnancy among youth ages 10-19 who are homeless, in foster care, live in areas with high teen birth rates, come from racial or ethnic minority groups, or have HIV/AIDS.
-Projects can also target pregnant women and mothers who are under 21 years old and their partners.
+Through the Personal Responsibility Education Innovative Strategies Program (PREIS), FYSB supports research and demonstration projects that implement innovative strategies for preventing pregnancy among youth ages 10-19 who are homeless, in foster care, live in areas with high teen birth rates, come from racial or ethnic minority groups, or have HIV/AIDS.
+Projects can also target pregnant and parenting youth who are under 21 years old.
 PREIS is administered by FYSB in collaboration with the Office of Adolescent Health’s Teen Pregnancy Prevention Research and Demonstration Program.

 On March 23, 2010, the President signed into law the Patient Protection and Affordable Care Act.
 The Act amended Title V of the Social Security Act to include PREIS.